 Kayla Fisher, Production Assistant.
 Kayla is a young professional with an educational background in neuroscience and extensive experience in radio broadcast production.
 In 2017 she moved to Seattle from New England to pursue the beginnings of a career that combines her interests in research and popular media.
 She has worked and volunteered as a producer at local nonprofit radio stations such as KEXP-FM, KVRU-FM and KBCS-FM.
 LLL immediately resonated with her strong belief in the power of media and science to address pressing issues within our communities.
 She is excited for both the professional and personal growth that this opportunity will bring.

-Sohroosh Hashemi, Jr. Marketing Specialist.
+Sohroosh Hashemi, Marketing Manager.
 Sohroosh is a parent, spouse, baker, and community organizer with over 7 years of professional marketing experience.
 As an enthusiastic learner and creator, he enjoys social and experiential work environments that challenge him to grow as a whole person.
 He loves reading, gardening, and exploring the world with his toddler.
 He is excited for the balance, growth, and curiosity that Look, Listen and Learn brings to his personal and professional identities.
 You can find Sohroosh’s bakery at www.nushejan.com.

 Our mission is to inspire and advance early learning in young children of color by offering a locally-produced television show and related programming that is anchored in research about what works best to promote school readiness and success.